 We had a lot of meals on Langkawi, but here are the ones that stuck out as amazing!

-- Tepian Laut and Jala at The Andaman: Tepian Laut is more Malay inspired food while at Jala you can pick from a fresh open seafood market.
-Both were among our best meals on Langkawi.
+- Tepian Laut and Jala at The Andaman: Tepian Laut is more Malay-inspired food, while at Jala, you can pick from a fresh open seafood market.
+Both were among our best meals in Langkawi.